Agrarian Change Working Group

 The main annual event of the working group is the Agrarian Change sessions at the annual in-person IIPPE conference where normally 30+ agrarian change-related papers are presented and discussed.

-The working group also maintains an email based members’ discussion forum and this year (2025) it is also organising an additional online Agrarian Change conference, see below.
+The working group also maintains an email based members’ discussion forum and in 2025 it also organised an additional online Agrarian Change conference, see below.

 The ACWG aims: